How much of success is luck?

 So when I quit my job and worked 60 hours a week with no pay for years, sacrificing my health, and finally clawed my way out, that was luck?

-So when I invented a unique product and built it from scratch and people not only needed it but wanted it, and genuinely wanted to support us, that was luck?
+So when I invented a unique product and built it from scratch in a market that didn’t even exist yet, and people not only needed it but wanted it, and genuinely wanted to support us, that was luck?

-So when I cultivated relationships with customers and truly listened to their needs using a specific framework, that was luck?
+So when I cultivated relationships with the best customers and truly listened to their needs using a specific framework, that was luck?

 So when I had the chance to sell my company at a fair price and negotiated a deal that put more money in the pockets of my employees than any other job would have, that was luck?

 Yes I cultivated relationships with customers, but wasn’t it lucky that the customers showed up in the first place?
-Yes, they found me through my Google Ad, but wasn’t it lucky that I started Smart Bear right when AdWords were new and cheap, when everyone used Google but AdWords weren’t saturated with garbage?
-Yes, I chose effective, brief marketing messages, but wasn’t it lucky that I had a mentor who had already taught me how to do that?1
+Yes, they found me through my Google Ads, but wasn’t it lucky that I started Smart Bear right when AdWords were new and cheap, when everyone used Google but AdWords weren’t saturated with garbage?
+Yes, I chose effective, brief marketing messages with an authentic voice, but wasn’t it lucky that I had a mentor who had already taught me how to do that?1

-In fact, I can pick any decision in the history of Smart Bear and the same rhetorical pattern appears: Success tied to something intentional, but also leveraging something lucky.
+In fact, I can pick any decision in the history of Smart Bear and the same rhetorical pattern appears: Success tied to something intentional2, but also leveraging something lucky.

 My conclusion: